DPA Local authority register

 Changes in the need for collection equipment must be registered by the local council with DPA.
 This may be done with a notice of one month according to the directions from DPA.

 The producer is responsible for loading of collection equipment onto vehicles.

 The parties are free to agree that the producer or the collective scheme supplies and maintains transport equipment so that the local council can fill up containers completely etc. In this connection the producer must train the staff of the local council at the collection point in the use of transport equipment.

 It may be agreed whether the local council may use equipment for loading and transport of other types of waste than that from electrical and electronic equipment.

 In cases where the local council has designed its point in a way that the council needs to move collection equipment, the local council alone must be responsible for provision of transport equipment.

 Collection points must be easily accessible for vehicles to load and unload collection equipment for waste electrical and electronic equipment from private households.

 The local council is under the duty to take necessary measures at collection points to prevent theft of waste electrical and electronic equipment.

-In connection with special agreements and/or disputes DPA draws your attention to the fact that local authorities should always engage in a dialogue with the compliance scheme, and not the operator, since the compliance schemes assume the responsibility on behalf of producers
+In connection with special agreements and/or disputes DPA draws your attention to the fact that local authorities should always engage in a dialogue with the collective scheme, and not the operator, since the collective schemes assume the responsibility on behalf of producers

 See the terms and conditions for pick-up of waste portable batteries and accumulators from municipal collection points